What is Gallbladder Removal Surgery?

 - Check if you developed any digestion problem after having a specific food.
 If the same food is causing a problem once again, then it is better to avoid that specific food once for all.

 - Go slow on junk food and fatty food.
 It is always better to avoid them totally for life.
-After all, you do not gain any nutrition value out of them but for making you obese and unhealthy.
+After all, you do not gain any nutritional value out of them but for making you obese and unhealthy.

 Can you diet for weight loss after gallbladder removal surgery?